 The burgeoning fishing scene in Loreto has attracted top guides who know the area well and can help visitors get the most out of their trip.
 Just dress for warm conditions, bring plenty of sunscreen, and be prepared for some great days out on the water.

 Eg-Urr River (Mongolia)

-Remote, rugged, and strikingly beautiful, the Eg-Urr River Basin in Mongolia is an amazing destination for fly fishers who enjoy a healthy dose of adventure to go along with their angling.
-The country has only opened up to fly fishing over the past decade or so, which means crowds are nonexistent and there are endless miles of pristine rivers to be explored.
+Remote, rugged, and strikingly beautiful, the Eg-Urr River Basin in Mongolia is an amazing destination for fly fishers who enjoy a healthy dose of adventure along with their angling.
+The country has only opened up to fly fishing over the past decade or so, which means crowds are nonexistent and there are endless miles of pristine river to be explored.

-The biggest fish in the river is the massive taimen, the largest species of trout on the planet.
+The biggest fish in the water is the massive taimen, the largest species of trout on the planet.
 These creatures make excellent game fish, offering a spirited fight that will delight even the most experienced fisherman or woman.
 These fish can weigh more than 60 pounds and stretch in length to nearly 4 feet, putting them on par with large salmon.

 North Island (New Zealand)

 New Zealand's North Island is another utterly spectacular fly fishing destination.
 The region is known for its large rivers and lakes, many of which are stocked with both rainbow and brown trout, making it a paradise for travelers looking for a classic fly fishing experience in an absolutely breathtaking environment.

-Finding a guide isn't a problem and there are plenty of great options to help make any fishing trip easier to organize.
-But, for a complete packaged experience, its tough to beat the private options available at the Poronui Lodge, which offers access to excellent private waterways, great accommodations, and fantastic food and beverages too.
+Finding a guide isn't a problem on the North Island and there are plenty of great options to help make any fishing trip easier to organize.
+But, for a complete packaged experience, it's tough to beat the options available at the Poronui Lodge, which offers access to excellent private waterways, great accommodations, and fantastic food and beverages too.